akselpekin/fine-tune-llm/README.md

 - Supports training with very small to large datasets in `data.jsonl` format.
 - Includes interactive test script for quick evaluation after training.

-## Chat.py usage

-Before running open the `chat.py` file in a text editor and change the `line 4(MODEL_NAME)` to latest model checkpoint inside the `results` folder, if no checkpoint is available tune the model first via `tune.py` and wait for the process to complete.

 ## Requirements

 - Python 3.13+